HarshitRV/Java-Programs/README.md

 8. BoolTest.java: Understanding about bool data type.
 9. DynInit.java: Dynamically assigning the value to a variable.
 10. Conversion.java: Program to demonstrate type conversions.
+11. Promote.java: Self promotions of data types in java.
+12. Array.java: Simple program to demonstrate arrays in java.

 ## Java College Programs
 1. UserInput.java: Program to show how to take user input.